-Professional and preprofessional programs
+Professional and pre-professional programs

-Programs at Calvin College prepare students for admission to the various professional schools and, in some cases, through cooperation with other institutions, for completion of professional programs while at Calvin In most cases students may qualify for a degree from the college as well a from a professional program, if they meet the appropriate requirements.
+Programs at Calvin College prepare students for admission to the various professional schools and, in some cases, through cooperation with other institutions, for completion of professional programs while at Calvin.
+In most cases students may qualify for a degree from the college as well as from a professional program, if they meet the appropriate requirements.